Starting Your On-Demand Transit Service: Things to Consider

 Figure 5 – Measuring performance of on-demand transit service systems.
 Source: CUTA On-Demand Transit Toolkit, May 2022

-Additionally, reporting it in the expected format to state & federal regulatory bodies is another challenge for a lot of agencies.
-TripSpark’s Novus 7 software has advanced, in-built reporting capabilities which enable you to generate NTD-format-ready reports, without spending a tremendous amount of time and effort doing it yourself.
+Additionally, reporting it in the expected format to State and Federal regulatory bodies is another challenge for agencies.
+On-demand software with built-in reporting capabilities helps agencies generate reports in a the acceptable NTD format without spending hours manually putting it together yourself.